Chemaclass/chemaclass.com/content/blog/2020-08-17-testing-effectively-legacy-code.md

 ### 1. What do you want to test?

 Find out the assertions.
-Create a unit test file for your class, and a testing method for the function that you want to test.
+Create a test file for your class, and a testing method for the function that you want to test.
 Hint:

 - If you have the following method `applySomeLogic(): ReturnType`,
 - the test you could write is `test_apply_some_logic(): void`.

 ```php
 final class MyBusinessLogic